StableYield/hackathon/README.md

 The StableYield application is built using Solidity, React and TheGraph.

-Multiple smart contracts were developed to increase the functionality of the base protocols (Aave and Curve) and too simplify the user experience.
+Multiple smart contracts were developed to increase the functionality of the base protocols (Aave and Curve) and too overall simplify the user experience.

 The frontend is built using React and the popular Vercel/Next.js platform and library.